-To prevent the above, the CDC recommends things like booster seats, child restraints, and seatbelts for auto accidents.
-Most of all, you need to help create a culture of sports safety and make fall prevention education part of clinical care.
-And it should be part of drug care overdose prevention, and safe, nurturing care for kids.
+The CDC recommends things like booster seats, child restraints, and seat belts for auto accidents to prevent the above.
+Most of all, you need to help create a sports safety culture and make fall prevention education part of clinical care.
+And it should be part of drug care, overdose prevention, and safe, nurturing care for kids.
 Last, it should focus on empowering women and girls to create secure relationships, etc.